Best Of15 min read

 Visme

-Visme sits in an interesting middle ground: more powerful than Canva for data-driven content, but infinitely easier than Illustrator.
-If your freelance work involves pitch decks, reports, infographics, or training materials, Visme's built-in chart tools and animation features save serious time.
-It's not trying to be Figma — it knows exactly what it is, and that focus shows.
+Visme occupies an interesting space: more powerful than Canva for data-heavy content, but easier than firing up Illustrator.
+If your work centers on pitch decks, reports, infographics, or training materials, Visme's built-in data visualization and animation tools save real time.
+It knows exactly what it is and doesn't pretend to be something else.

 Key Features:

-• Data visualization: charts, graphs, maps (connected to live data sources)
+• Data visualization: charts, graphs, maps connected to live data

-• AI presentation generator (describe it, get a deck)
+• AI deck generator (describe it, get a draft)

 Pricing: